younesaa/matawan_nicefc_backend_Project/README.md

 - **Java version:** 17 or 21 (17 prefereed)
 - **maven version:** apache-maven-3.9.5
 - **Packaging:** nicefc-0.0.1-
-- **Important:** you need to have right as administrator on your machine for the embedded postgresql dabate to be running locally ( otherwise you will need to use external postgresql server and update parameters on application.properties for connection)
+- **Important:** you need to have right as administrator on your machine for the embedded postgresql dabate to be running locally ( otherwise you will need to use external postgresql server -> update and uncomment Data source parameters on application.properties for connection)

 ## **Getting Started**